Complex Ptsd

 The three-stage model forms the backbone of the Expert Consensus Guidelines for Treatment of Complex PTSD, published by the International Society for Traumatic Stress Studies

-Herman confirms that her three-stage recovery model has become the formal structural foundation for international Complex PTSD treatment guidelines.
+Herman confirms that her three-stage recovery model (safety, remembrance, reconnection) has achieved authoritative clinical standing as the foundational framework for treating Complex PTSD.

 Herman, Judith Lewis, Trauma and Recovery: The Aftermath of Violence—From Domestic Abuse to Political Terror, 1992thesis